Get-Your/Get-Your/README.md

     REVOKE ALL ON SCHEMA public FROM <username>;
     REVOKE ALL ON DATABASE <database_name> FROM <username>;

-    -- Run one of these lines if DROP USER returns an error
+Then, `DROP USER <username>;` should be able to be executed successfully.
+If an error is thrown on `DROP USER`, it could be that the user owns objects that aren't allowed to be orphaned.
+Try one of the following:

-    -- This will reassign any objects owned by the user to be deleted --REASSIGN OWNED BY <username> TO <new_owner_username>;
+- Reassign any objects owned by the to-be-deleted user

+        REASSIGN OWNED BY <username> TO <new_owner_username>;

-    -- OR, this will drop any objects owned by the user to be deleted --DROP OWNED BY <username>;
+- OR, drop any objects owned by the to-be-deleted user

-    DROP USER <username>;
+        DROP OWNED BY <username>;

 [1]: ./media/twilio_quick_deploy_forwarding.png
 [2]: ./media/twilio_pin_functions_and_assets.png